Skip to content

 What It Could Mean for IEC Applicants

 No immediate change yet, but this is one to watch.
 The IEC program falls under the IMP, so it could potentially be affected.
-The government has signaled that only “certain” programs will be subject to these new language rules.
+The government has signalled that only “certain” programs will be subject to these new language rules.
 We believe there is a good chance that IEC might remain exempt from future language testing requirements, especially given its reciprocal nature.

 Important Update